lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 >
 >2.
 If Flex Server is setup up with IMM IP and IPMI account, we will treat Flex Server as Rack Server.

 #4.
-Install Head Node
+Install head node
-##Step 0: Config raid of Head node, Raid1 is suggested.
+##Step 0: Config raid of head node, Raid1 is suggested.
 Skip if the raid is already reconfigured.

-##Step 1: Install OS (CentOS 6.5/6.8 or RedHat 6.5/6.8) for Head node.
+##Step 1: Install OS (CentOS 6.5/6.8 or RedHat 6.5/6.8) for head node.

 >**NOTES:**

 >1.
-If you are using CentOS, please download image CentOS-*-DVD1.iso to install Head node.
+If you are using CentOS, please download image CentOS-*-DVD1.iso to install head node.

 >2.
-Please select English as the System language.
+Please select English as the system language.

-##Step 2: Config hostname of Head node.
+##Step 2: Config hostname of head node.
 Open "/etc/sysconfig/network" and change hostname to "mgt".

     NETWORKING=yes
     HOSTNAME=mgt

-##Step 3: Setup IP of Head node's network card.
-There will be 3 IP addresses for a Head node.
+##Step 3: Setup IP of head node's network card.
+There will be 3 IP addresses for a head node.

-> Management Network (OS) IP, e.g. 172.20.0.1
+> Management network (OS) IP, e.g. 172.20.0.1

-> Application Network IP, e.g. 172.22.0.1
+> Application network IP, e.g. 172.22.0.1

-> Public Network IP (optional, for remote access to Head node).
+> Public network IP (optional, for remote access to Head node).

 Edit "/etc/sysconfig/network-scripts/ifcfg-ethX"
 or "/etc/sysconfig/network-scripts/ifcfg-ibX" to setup network card. (replace X with the number of the network card, e.g. ifcfg-eth1)